 Dr. Harakas’ clinical training includes positions in outpatient psychotherapy, university student health, family medicine and primary care, spinal cord injury, and various departments within hospitals.
 He has specific experience working with fibromyalgia and chronic fatigue patients and with veterans and their families.
 As a clinician, Dr. Harakas believes in establishing a strong therapeutic relationship based on trust and respect and adopts a collaborative approach with clients.
 He incorporates cognitive behavioral therapy (CBT), motivational interviewing (MI), acceptance and commitment therapy (ACT), mindfulness, and emotion-focused perspectives.
 As a researcher, Dr. Harakas has experience and publications in the areas of chronic pain, smoking cessation, and motivational interviewing.
 As a psychologist with an academic background in marketing, an MBA in leadership and transformational change, interests in consulting psychology, and work experience in leadership development, Dr. Harakas is uniquely positioned to understand the challenges faced by business professionals and executives.

-Dr. Weinstein is a licensed clinical psychologist and is trained in EMDR.
-She enjoys working with adults who are struggling with issues such as OCD, emetophobia and other phobias, other anxiety disorders including panic disorder and generalized anxiety disorder, trauma, personal growth and spiritual development, and issues related to self-esteem, self-care, empowerment, and relationship difficulties.
+Dr. Weinstein is a licensed clinical psychologist.
+She enjoys working with adults who are struggling with issues such as OCD, emetophobia, panic disorder, and generalized anxiety disorder as well as personal growth and spiritual development and issues related to self-esteem, self-care, and empowerment.

 Dr. Weinstein received her undergraduate degree with a major in psychology from the University of Massachusetts, Amherst.
 She received a Master’s Degree in clinical practices and her Psy.D. from the Graduate Institute of Professional Psychology at the University of Hartford.
 She did her internship at Stoney Brook Counseling Center in Chelmsford, MA and her postdoctoral hours were completed at Seven Hills Behavioral Health in New Bedford, MA.